ehealthsuisse/EPR-by-example/RegistryStoredQuery.md

 ### Message Interpretation

 The response message is not complex in nature, but quite lengthy due to the genericity of the ebXML standard.
-Therefore a step by step interpretation may be of help to interpret the response.
+Therefore the following step by step interpretation may be of help to interpret the response.

 The SOAP *Header* element conveys the following information: